dmsherazi/Battery-Management-System/README.md

 TODO

-1. Development of a 433MHz transponder set to convert serial transmissions 3.3V and RS232 levels, to RF signalling.
+1. Development of a 433MHz transponder set to convert serial transmissions (3.3V and RS232 levels) to RF signalling.
 2. Improvement of MOSFET switch drivers to reduce EMI at higher rates.
-May not be needed if ICC works well.
+3. Shunt regulator across panel terminals to reduce voltage in high voltage panels which might stress the MOSFETs.
+This will put an additional load across the panels to divert current and reduce the voltage.
+4. MPPT regulator for the panel.
-3. Development of a 50W linear regulator to add to the solar panel side.
+5. Development of a 50W linear regulator to add to the solar panel side.
 This will allow avoidance of switching while limiting the battery charge voltage.
    Ideally this would be controlled through the processor DAC but that would need major hardware changes.